 Dropbox vs Google Drive vs OneDrive: Top Pick For 2020

 One can never have enough storage.
-This is true for that elusive space in our closet and cupboard as well as the storage space in our smartphones and computers.
+This is true for that elusive space in our closet and cupboard, as well as the storage space in our smartphones and computers.
 And yet, somehow, storage has been a luxury of sorts, considering how manufacturers provide an insultingly minimum possible on smartphones and computers.
-Driven by unprecedented boom in social media consumption today, we need more storage than we ever did.
-Smartphones come with more storage than they ever did, but for the needs of today, they come with too less, and the more luxurious storage options are often priced such that an average consumer thinks of opting for cloud storage instead, that often comes at a much cheaper upfront cost.
+Driven by the unprecedented boom in social media consumption today, we need more storage than we ever did.
+Smartphones come with more storage than they ever did.
+Still, today's needs come with too less, and the more luxurious storage options are often priced such that an average consumer thinks of opting for cloud storage instead, which often comes at a much cheaper upfront cost.

 Why Cloud Storage?
 The Case for Cloud Storage

 Why would anyone consider cloud storage over storage on their phones and computers?
 Chances are, even without knowing, you are already using cloud storage, paid or not.

 With the unfortunate coronavirus pandemic the world is reeling under, the work-from-home culture has gained momentum, and more and more people are choosing to work from home.
 Storage requirements are at an all-time high since people have spare time on their hands when not working, and we are sharing more photos, videos, and memes than ever.
 And apart from storage requirements, the work-from-home culture means we are also looking for storage options that we can use professionally for work.